lpereira/hardinfo/README.md

 Status
 ------

-Capabilities: HardInfo currently detects most software and hardware detected by the OS.
+- Capabilities: HardInfo currently detects most software and hardware detected by the OS.
-Features: Online database for exchanging benchmark results.
+- Features: Online database for exchanging benchmark results.
-Development: Currently done by contributors.
+- Development: Currently done by contributors, hwspeedy maintains (Missing OK from previous maintainer!!)

 Server code can be found in the "server" branch: https://github.com/hwspeedy/hardinfo/tree/server